-From Record Label Exec to Award Winning Designer at Heavy Heavy
+From Music Exec to Top Designer at Heavy Heavy

 Days once spent working alongside the likes of T.I., Lil’ Kim and Timbaland are now filled with coffee, typography and pixels.
 After 16 years in the music industry, Erik Ford exited his office at Atlantic Records to become a self-taught, award-winning designer, and one of the few people of color to be recognized in his industry.